Some time ago I began to understand and appreciate the impact that Victorian culture has had on certain holiday traditions.

-The Victorians instilled an idea of familial happiness through quaint games and practices that could be enjoyed in the middle and upper classes alike.
-As such, these practices are things that people in our own age can appreciate and take part in.
+The Victorians instilled an idea of familial happiness that was created through playing of quaint games and creating traditions that could be enjoyed in the middle and upper classes.
+These turned out to be so successful that people in our own age continue these practices.
 In fact, we may have quite a few Christmas traditions that we can thank the Victorians for, such as the singing of Christmas carols (or the revival thereof), the giving of gifts, evergreen decorating, St. Nicholas (in popular culture), and the giving of Christmas cards.
 In Britain in 1840, postcards were put up for sale for a penny, which made it easier for the tradition of Christmas card sending to be born.
 In 1876 the price of a stamp was decreased to a half-penny.
 In the United States, Louis Prang became known as the “Father of the American Christmas Card”, selling five million of them annually by 1881.

 One of the most important figures in the Victorian revival of Christmas was Charles Dickens.
 Prior to Dickens’ time, Christmas had become identified with alcoholic excess and led to the prohibition of the holiday by Puritans when they arrived on the shores of America.
 The ban on Christmas continued well into the nineteenth century; the London Times did not even mention the holiday from 1790 to 1835 – forty five years without a Christmas mention!